Marie is a lover of everything about and inside of aquariums. Among other friendly creatures, she has a turtle that she adores.

 1. Not Treating Tap Water Properly (Or at All)

-Tap water has chlorine—safe for humans, a death sentence for aquatic creatures.
-Most of us learned this early on; either tap water must sit out for 24 hours so the chlorine evaporates, or treat it with one of the numerous dechlorinaters out there to get rid of the chlorine instantly.
+Tap water contains chlorine, which is safe for humans, but a death sentence for aquatic creatures.
+Most of us learned this early on; either tap water must sit out for 24 hours so the chlorine evaporates, or it has to be treated with one of the numerous dechlorinators out there to get rid of the chlorine instantly.

 But chlorine isn’t the only danger in tap.
 There can be ammonia and nitrites in tap water (again, safe—just barely—for humans), which is why more experienced hobbyists use such dechlorinators as Prime, a treatment that detoxifies these poisonous chemicals in addition to removing chlorine.

 There may be other dangers that cannot be treated by liquid in a bottle.
 For example, extremely high or extremely low pH, heavy metals, and high nitrates can exist in drinking water, the last being the worst offender (as partial water changes would be pointless).
 If these levels are dangerous, most would suggest a R.O. system that hooks up to your pipes in order to filter out these pollutants.

 2. Not Cycling New Tanks Before Adding Fish

 This mistake is way too common, and it ties in with the fact that a lot of people don’t know about the nitrogen cycle.
 We were taught we must perform partial water changes in order to remove fish waste before it compromises the fish’s health, but it isn’t that simple.
 The truth is fish are constantly living in their own filth; they urinate and defecate every day.
 So how do we get away with performing partial water changes?
 How do fish last so long before then?
 Answer: The Nitrogen Cycle.